sachin-sadhu/obsidian_vault/Year 4 CS/Signals.md

 ## Medical Imaging

+Useful for
+- Diagnosing
+- Treatment Plan
+- Evaluating response to treatment
+- Hypothesis testing

+### Frequency Trade Off

+For medical imaging, attenuation increases with frequency.
+Higher frequency -> more attenuation -> less depth penetration

+However, higher frequencies are desirable because they allow for greater image resolution as they have shorter wavelengths.

 ### X-rays

-Works by sending EM waves thorugh body and measuring how much different tissues absorb them.
+Works by sending EM waves through body and measuring how much different tissues absorb them.
 Different types of tissues absorb different amounts of the EM energy, which allows us to create an image of the internal structure.

 Because they are high energy, they can pass through soft tissue, but are absorbed strongly by dense materials like bone

 1. Electrons are fired at a metal target, when they hit the metal, the sudden deceleration releases energy in the form of x-ray photons
 2. A beam of these photons are directed at the body, where different tissues absorb the x-ray different (attenuation)
 3. Detector on the opposite side of the emitter that records which rays pass through and which were absorbed, producing a 2D grayscale image based on intensity of X-rays that reach the sensor.
 The more rays that reach the detector -> darker pixel, the fewer rays -> whiter pixels

+Phenomenon of emission of energy due to deceleration of electrons.

 ### Ultrasound